BND Hamburger Icon

 What is a business line of credit?

-It’s similar to a credit card, but a business line of credit tends to come with much higher credit limits.
+A line of credit is similar to a business credit card, but with a much higher credit limit.
 As with a credit card, you can use it to make cash withdrawals or transfer funds to your business checking account.

-The nice thing about a business line of credit is that you’ll only pay interest on the money you spend.
-For instance, if you have a $50,000 line of credit but only use $10,000, you’ll only pay interest on the $10,000.
+The nice thing about a business line of credit is that you’ll pay interest only on the money you spend.
+For instance, if you have a $50,000 line of credit but only use $10,000, you’ll pay interest only on the $10,000.

 Key TakeawayKey takeaway